-Organizations must first establish information owners and asset owners, deciding and documenting which organizations and individuals are responsible for each component of information and device.
-Some organizations maintain asset inventories using specific large-scale enterprise commercial products dedicated to the task, or they use free solutions to track and then sweep the network periodically for new assets connected to the network.
-In particular, when effective organizations acquire new systems, they record the owner and features of each new asset, including its network interface media access control (MAC) address, a unique identifier hard-coded into most network interface cards and devices.
+Organizations must first establish information/asset owners, deciding and documenting which organizations and individuals are responsible for each component of a business process that includes information, software, and hardware.
+Some organizations maintain asset inventories using specific large-scale enterprise commercial products dedicated to the task, or they use free solutions to track and then sweep the network periodically for new assets connected to it.
+In particular, when organizations acquire new systems, they record the owner and features of each new asset, including its network interface media access control (MAC) address and location.
 This mapping of asset attributes and owner-to-MAC address can be stored in a free or commercial database management system.

 Then, with the asset inventory assembled, many organizations use tools to pull information from network assets such as switches and routers regarding the machines connected to the network.
 Using securely authenticated and encrypted network management protocols, tools can retrieve MAC addresses and other information from network devices that can be reconciled with the organization's asset inventory of servers, workstations, laptops, and other devices.
-Once MAC addresses are confirmed, switches should implement 802.1x to only allow authorized systems to connect to the network.
+Once MAC addresses are confirmed, switches should implement 802.1x and NAC to only allow authorized systems that are properly configured to connect to the network.

-Going further, effective organizations configure free or commercial network scanning tools to perform network sweeps on a regular basis, such as every 12 hours, sending a variety of different packet types to identify devices connected to the network.
+Going further, effective organizations configure free or commercial network scanning tools to perform network sweeps on a regular basis, sending a variety of different packet types to identify devices connected to the network.
 Before such scanning can take place, organizations should verify that they have adequate bandwidth for such periodic scans by consulting load history and capacities for their networks.
-In conducting inventory scans, scanning tools could send traditional ping packets (ICMP Echo Request), looking for ping responses to identify a system at a given IP address.
+In conducting inventory scans, scanning tools could send traditional ping packets (ICMP Echo Request) looking for ping responses to identify a system at a given IP address.
 Because some systems block inbound ping packets, in addition to traditional pings, scanners can also identify devices on the network using transmission control protocol (TCP) synchronize (SYN) or acknowledge (ACK) packets.
 Once they have identified IP addresses of devices on the network, some scanners provide robust fingerprinting features to determine the operating system type of the discovered machine.